Itz-Antaripa/30-days-of-Tableau/README.md

 ### I will be uploading all my notes and the visualizations of these 30 days here.

+#### I highly recommend every one who is following my notes to start from Day 1 of my notes.
+Don't skip in middle, else you will be confused (FOR BEGINNERS) !

 I am starting with #30daysoftableau today.

 Before starting anything, we need to be clear about why we are doing this?